 Save Those Plastic Thread Shavings

-One of the best tips I ever received from an old kayak fisherman was, save all your plastic shavings when you drill into your kayak!
+One of the best tips I ever received from an old kayak fisherman was to save all your plastic shavings when you drill into your kayak!

 Every time you drill into your kayak to install GPS, fish finders, boom or flag mounts, etc., save all those shavings!
 They could come in handy sometime down the line!

-If you ever decide to move an attachment or change your anchor trolley up, you may want to remove some of those old mounting plates.
+If you ever decide to move an attachment or change your anchor trolley, you may want to remove some old mounting plates.

 The shavings you save from the kayak is obviously made from the same material and color.
 Use these shavings for future unnoticeable repair work!